suyundukov/hugo-sustain/README.md

 ### Syntax highlighting

 Use `highlight = true` in the front matter to include [`highlight.js`][highlight-js] javascript and css files.

-### Disqus

-To use this feature, uncomment and fill out the `disqusShortname` parameter in config.toml`.

 ### Google Analytics